"The Norfolk Towne Assembly promotes an understanding

 The Norfolk Towne Assembly (NTA) has a variety of programs designed for the education of our members and the public.
 These include:

 DANCE DEMONSTRATIONS AND EVENTS

 The Norfolk Towne Assembly (NTA) has provided period dance demos, usually combined with some simple audience participation dances, to service clubs, youth organizations, historic sites and living history events.
 These demos, particularly the audience participation part, are always popular.
-These dance programs are tailored, as appropriate to the situation, and represent all levels of society, from the Gentry to the working class.
+These dance programs are tailored, as appropriate to the situation, and to represent all levels of society, from the Gentry to the working class.

 Public balls were held throughout the 18th and early-19th centuries to celebrate or commemorate notable events or dates.
 For instance, in 1824, when the Marquis de Lafayette visited Norfolk during his almost 2-year tour of the country as the guest of the United States, Norfolk held a public ball in his honor on the upper floor of the Customs House, the only venue large enough to accommodate the expected crowds.